We’ve compiled this list for people who love to cook but have difficulty shopping for Czech foods in the USA.

 If you are making dumplings or baking, you need the correct weight/grind of flour and we’ve found the best to be Wondra.
 Whatever you do buy in the U.S. do not buy bleached flour.

 Wondra flour.
 Most of the flour (mouka) you’ll find in the U.S. is wheat flour (pšeničná mouka) and is divided into four textures or weights.
 Hladká, is smooth, is the finest grain of flour.
 If you are making anything delicate or light, this is what you are looking for.
 Polohrubá is semi-coarse flour.
 It is an ingredient in traditional Czech cakes.
 Hrubá is coarse flour.
 It is used in is bread dumplings and this is when you have to have Wondra.
 Finally, Krupice is the coarsest and is similar to semolina.
-The awesome news is that Amazon sells it in large boxes and ships right to your door.
+Amazon sells it in large boxes and ships right to your door.
 You can even get it in a 50 pound bag!

 Rye flour.
 I remember my grandmother’s reaction every time we stumbled upon a grocery store that carried rye flour.
 She was in heaven.
 I wish she was around to see how we’ve grown up to cook and to remember so many of her recipes, including her delicious bread.
 While most groceries today do not carry rye flour, almost all health food stores do.
-We got used to Hodgson Mill flour because of the taste it put into her bread, so we order it from Amazon in 3-5 pound bags.
+We got used to Hodgson Mill flour because of the taste it put into her bread, so we order it from Walmart in 3-5 pound bags.

 Lekvar, Prune or Plum Butter.
 This can be found in the Kosher aisle of most grocery stores, if not there, check the jams and marmalades section.
 Czechs love plums, especially to be used in baking and that is why this is also a must.
 We prefer the Lekvar brand.